pagkly/Zed/Investopedia4/What Everyone Should Know About Markets.md

 Other than black markets, most markets are subject to rules and regulations set by a regional or governing body that determines the market’s nature.
 This may be the case when the regulation is as wide-reaching and as widely recognized as an international trade agreement, or as local and temporary as a pop-up street market where vendors self-regulate through market forces.

-In the United States, the Securities and Exchange Commission (SEC) regulates the stock, bond, and currency markets.
+In the United States, the [[Securities and Exchange Commission (SEC)]] regulates the [[Stock|stock]], bond, and currency markets.
 Although it may not have full control of the nation's exchanges, it does have provisions in place to prevent fraud while ensuring traders and investors have the right information to make the most informed decisions possible.